currentco/data-analytics/prosper-loan-data/README.md

 ## Key Insights for Presentation

 For the presentation, I focused on the process of data exploration and it's different stages.
 I started by introducing single variables and combining them with other categorical and numerical variables, followed by investigating and thoroughly plotting the relationships of selected variables.
 I also used a multitude of different plots and coloring as appropriate.

+## License

+Copyright (c) 2021 Eevamaija Virtanen

+This project is licensed under the terms of the MIT license.